buildwise-be/ai-construct-lastenboek-split/documentation/quick_start_guide.md

 ## Installation in 5 Minutes

 ### 1. Requirements Check
-- Ensure you have Python 3.7+ installed
+- Ensure you have Python installed (Python 3.13 recommended, any version between 3.7 and 3.13 should work)
 - Have a PDF document ready for processing
 - Make sure you have an internet connection